"The automated figures stand

 - Pirate 101 has the same technology of Wizard101 used in Valencia only they are much more beautifully crafted.

 - The entire setting of the game Resonance of Fate / End of Eternity back in Japan.
 The game world takes place in Basel, a clock-punk gigantic tower that houses whole continents.
 The entire thing, everything, including atmosphere generation, rock-grinding in lower levels, the architecture of the buildings, even what passes as the in-universe version of God is made of gears.
 It has been working for centuries as humanity's last refuge from an unspecified disaster, but of course, come the course of the plot, glitches in the system has started to manifest.
 It's also very, very massive.
 Look at◊ the thing◊!

 - ClockWerx is a clockwork-themed Puzzle Game, with an Excuse Plot that varies between regions.
 In the Western version, you're trying to fix the Master Clock of the Universe; in the Japanese version, an altercation with a cursed alarm clock sucks you into another dimension where you yourself become a clock hand.

 - Assassin's Creed: Brotherhood leans on this slightly by having Leonardo da Vinci actually construct some of the machines he designed in real life, including a flyer, a tank, and an ironclad gunboat, all of which you get to use.

 - Agatha Clay, the female protagonist in Girl Genius, creates little thinking, self-replicating clock-work robots that follow her around and help out in various ways.
-Although the comic belongs to the Steam Punk genre, this particular feature is clearly clockpunk.
+Although the comic perhaps belongs more in the Steam Punk genre, this particular feature is clearly Clockpunk.

 - Homestuck brings us the Land Of Heat And Clockwork, which mixes this with Lethal Lava Land.

 - SCP-217, a virus which turns the organisms it infects into clockwork creatures, in the SCP Foundation.

 - Also SCP-882, a gearbox that mind-controls people into feeding it spare parts, and SCP-914, "The Clockworks".

 - The Dominion from Dominion And Duchy is described as using clockwork technology.
 To clarify, this is a science-fiction series featuring a galactic government run from a clockwork planet!
 The gears are apparently turned by something called an "Eternity Gate".